storj/docs/app/(docs)/dcs/pricing/legacy/page.md

 - **Remote objects** are files _large_ enough to slice, erasure-code, and then store the many pieces of the file across multiple (up to 80) storage nodes.

 - **Inline objects** are those _small_ files where the file itself is smaller than the metadata associated with it.
-To improve efficiency, the Storj Platform stores these small objects "inline" in the satellite metadata database.
+To improve efficiency, the Storj Platform stores these small objects “inline“ in the satellite metadata database.

 _**Tip:** If needing to store a large number of small files, a best practice is to employ a packing strategy (e.g.: .zip, .rar, archive, etc.) to combine the many small files into one or more larger files before uploading._